szaumoor/ZSTweaks/ZSTweaks/README.md

 The rest seem less arbitrary: Jan Jansen's special gear requires 17 dexterity (i.e. ability to handle it), Mazzy's (no special restrictions), Haer'Dalis' (no special restrictions), Yoshimo's (no special restrictions).

+**Component 1645:** Make Cernd's cloak more powerful

+This component makes Cernd's cloak more worth hanging onto.
+As it stands, it is like a +1 cloak of protection, with the bonus that it can be worn with other magically protective items.
+Now it's more unique and seems more significative for our druidic lupine sensei.
+Additions (saving throws stay as they were):

+- +2 AC (from +1)
+- Physical damage resistance: +10%
+- Elemental damage resistance: +15%
+- Regeneration: 1 HP / 2 rounds

+Overall, this will complement his werewolf shapes and druidic traits.
+Obviously this was made with the assumption he's a shapeshifter and not any other kind of druid.

+It will also remove the needless stat restrictions from the item.

 </details>

 ---